 Mike Hammer is as hard and thin as a railroad spike driven into concrete, seduced by mystery and a dark poem of remembrance.
 Director Robert Aldrich's debut is a brutish noir transformed by cloak and dagger thrills, an explosive algorithm of cold war ethics.
 Aldrich turns the genre upside-down like the opening credits (read from bottom to top!), a cinematic excursion where a femme fatale whispers a nuclear polemic.

 Aldrich captures the film with skewed angles and a creeping malaise, as men in black consume the night with a biblical fury, summoned by a government bureaucracy to stand guard like demonic sentinels, harbingers of a world without hope: these are men who are much worse than the petty evils of Mike Hammer.
 Aldrich utilizes film noir gumshoe tropes but advances a scientific element, a Periodic Chart to fuel this explosive admixture.
 In this monochrome world, no one is pure but an amalgam of intents and desires, prostituting themselves to the highest bidder.
-The film ends with Hammer and his moll flee into the crashing surf while the world burns down.
+The film ends as Hammer and his moll flee into the crashing surf while the world burns down.

 Final Grade: (A)